Licensing Guides

 To learn more, schedule a demo with a product expert today.

-How to Become an HVAC Professional in Alaska
+How to Get an HVAC License in Alaska

 The most common path taken to enter the HVAC field in Alaska is enrolling in a trade school or apprenticeship program.
 It’s all about meeting employer expectations since there is no licensing option for entry-level journeyman technicians in Alaska.

 Apprenticeship: Apprenticeships are sometimes referred to as “The Other Four-Year Degree,” because it’s like college for the trades.
-If you get one of the coveted apprentice openings through your local United Association Union of Plumbers, Fitters, Welders, & Service Techs it’s like getting a scholarship to college.
+If you get one of the coveted apprentice openings through your local United Association Union of Plumbers, Fitters, Welders, & Service Techs, it’s like getting a scholarship to college.
 Alaska has three UA local chapters that offer plumbing, pipefitting, welding, and heating apprenticeships.
 UA Local 367 based in Anchorage offers each of those for both Residential and Commercial.
-It is a 10,000-hour program, about five years, of on-the-job training.
+The program includes 10,000 hours (five years) of on-the-job training.

 Apprentices are mentored on the job by journeymen and go to school to learn trade-specific subjects.
 These apprenticeships are very competitive, so you may need to distinguish yourself if this is the path you want to take.
 You can do that by starting on one of the other paths to licensure.